Customizing links

 In such scenarios, the URL needs to be rewritten to correctly target a route.

 To facilitate this, create a special file called +native-intent.tsx at the top level of your project's app directory.
-This file exports a unique redirectSystemPath method designed to handle URL/path processing.
+This file exports a special redirectSystemPath method designed to handle URL/path processing.
+When invoked, it receives an options object with two attributes: path and initial.

 app